telerik/kendo-ui-core/docs/intro/installation/markup.md

 # Markup Widget Initialization

-In addition to the [jQuery plugin syntax]({% slug initialize_widgets_using_jquery_plugins_installation %}), the Kendo UI widgets may be instantiated based on custom HTML attributes in several ways:
+In addition to the [jQuery plugin syntax]({% slug initialize_widgets_using_jquery_plugins_installation %}), the Kendo UI widgets might be instantiated based on custom HTML attributes in several ways:

-**Option 1** The [View]({% slug viewclass_kendoui_singlepageapplication %}) and the [mobile Application](/controls/hybrid/application) instantiate widgets based on the `role` HTML 5 data attributes.
+**Option 1** The [View]({% slug viewclass_kendoui_singlepageapplication %}) and the [mobile Application](/controls/hybrid/application) instantiate widgets based on the `role` HTML5 `data` attributes.
 Both use the [MVVM]({% slug overview_mvvmpattern_kendoui %}) internally.

-**Option 2** The `kendo.bind` method will scan the passed DOM element contents for the `data-role` attributes and will instantiate the respective widgets.
+**Option 2** The `kendo.bind` method scans the passed DOM element contents for the `data-role` attributes and instantiates the respective widgets.

 **Option 3** The Kendo UI [AngularJS]({% slug angularjs_integration_directives %}) directives support declarative initialization based on custom element attributes or custom tag names.

 > **Important**
 >
 > The `data` attribute initialization is not designed to be combined with the Kendo UI server wrappers.
-Using wrappers is equivalent to [jQuery plug-in syntax initialization]({% slug initialize_widgets_using_jquery_plugins_installation %}).
-If you want to create Kendo UI widget instances via the [MVVM]({% slug overview_mvvmpattern_kendoui %}) or [AngularJS]({% slug angularjs_integration_directives %}) mechanisms, then do not use server wrappers for these instances.
+The usage of wrappers is equivalent to [jQuery plug-in syntax initialization]({% slug initialize_widgets_using_jquery_plugins_installation %}).
+To create Kendo UI widget instances through the [MVVM]({% slug overview_mvvmpattern_kendoui %}) or [AngularJS]({% slug angularjs_integration_directives %}) mechanisms, use no server wrappers for these instances.

-While it is theoretically possible to initialize several different Kendo UI widgets from the same DOM element via [jQuery plugin syntax]({% slug initialize_widgets_using_jquery_plugins_installation %}), this is not recommended and is not supported with declarative initialization from markup.
+While it is theoretically possible to initialize several different Kendo UI widgets from the same DOM element through the [jQuery plug-in syntax]({% slug initialize_widgets_using_jquery_plugins_installation %}), this is not recommended and is not supported with declarative initialization from markup.

 > **Important**
 >
 > It is strongly recommended to initialize Kendo UI widgets from HTML elements, which are part of the DOM tree.
-Creating widgets from [document fragments](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) may cause undesired side effects or Javascript errors.
+The creation of widgets from [document fragments](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) might cause undesired side effects or Javascript errors.

 ## Declarative Widgets

 ### In SPA View

-Below is an example referring to a SPA View with an AutoComplete widget in the template.
-More information about the SPA View may be found in the [Buliding Single Page Applications help section]({% slug overview_kendoui_singlepageapplication %}).
+The example below refers to a Single-Page-Application (SPA) View with an AutoComplete widget in the template.
+For more information on the SPA View, see the article on [building Single Page Applications]({% slug overview_kendoui_singlepageapplication %}).

 ###### Example